zedlopez/ifm/Writing with Inform.md

 snake's head fritillary: Taken.
 ```

-However, by adding rules to the `multiple action processing rulebook`:

-we can take a look at the actions intended, and rearrange or indeed change them before they take effect.
+However, by adding rules to the `multiple action processing rulebook`, we can take a look at the actions intended, and rearrange or indeed change them before they take effect.
 To do that, we have to deal with a special list of objects.
 For two technical reasons this isn't stored as a "list of objects that varies" – first because it needs to exist even in low-memory situations where we can't afford full list-processing, and second because there are times when changing it might be hazardous.
 Instead, two phrases are provided to read the list and to write it back:

 > phrase: {ph_multipleobjectlist} multiple object list ... list of objects
 >